simad/hodahatami/content/work/savannah/index.md

 date: "2020-12-23"
 slug: "savannah_petroleum"
 thumbnail: ./1.jpg
-description: The client wanted to divide client-facing and staff area and accommodate additional space for visitors.
-Main goals were improving collaboration amongst the staff by switching to a open-plan area.
+description: Objectives of this project were switching to an open-plan area, dividing client-facing and staff areas, and accomodating additional space for visitors, with a residential look.
 client_name: Savannah Petroleum
 size: 18000sq ft
 location: 40 Bank St, London, E145NR